yogee4/DataScience_Project2/README.md

 Other features include atmospheric pressure (p (mbar)), relative humidity (rh (%)), and various metrics related to vapor pressure and humidity (VPmax, VPact, VPdef, sh), among others.

-- Dataset Size: Contains data points over a span of several years, facilitating time series analysis and forecasting.
+- Dataset Size: Contains data points over several years, facilitating time series analysis and forecasting.
 - Preprocessing: The data undergoes down-sampling to reduce frequency (from every 10 minutes to every hour) and is transformed to create feature windows for model training.
 ## Tools

-- TensorFlow: Utilized for building and training deep learning models, specifically neural networks designed for sequential data.
+- TensorFlow: Utilized to build and train deep learning models, specifically neural networks designed for sequential data.

 - Pandas: Used for data manipulation and preprocessing.